neeia/ak-roster/README.md

 This is a collection and progress tracker for [Arknights](https://www.arknights.global/), a game developed by Hypergryph.
 The site is available at [krooster.com](https://krooster.com/).

+## Tech
+Krooster is developed with NextJS in Typescript.
+The UI is built on customized MUI components.
+Data managed by Google Firebase, auth & rtdb.

 ## License
 BSD0